mittwald/cli/README.md

 FLAGS
   -q, --quiet             suppress process output and only display a machine-readable summary.
-      --delete            delete local files that are not present on the server --dry-run           do not actually download the app installation --source=<value>    (required) source directory from which to upload the app installation --ssh-user=<value>  override the SSH user to connect with; if omitted, your own user will be used
+      --delete            delete remote files that are not present locally --dry-run           do not actually upload the app installation --source=<value>    (required) source directory from which to upload the app installation --ssh-user=<value>  override the SSH user to connect with; if omitted, your own user will be used

 DESCRIPTION
   Upload the filesystem of an app to a project

-  Upload the filesystem of an app from your local machine to a project.CAUTION: This is a potentially destructive operation.
-It will overwrite files on the server with the files from your local machine.This is NOT a turnkey deployment solution.
+  Upload the filesystem of an app from your local machine to a project.

+  CAUTION: This is a potentially destructive operation.
+It will overwrite files on the server with the files from your local machine.
+This is NOT a turnkey deployment solution.
 It is intended for development purposes only.

 FLAG DESCRIPTIONS
   -q, --quiet  suppress process output and only display a machine-readable summary.